 First things first, it’s essential to know what it means when you use someone’s words accidentally.

-If you’re in the writing world, you’re surely familiar with the term plagiarism.
+If you’re in the writing world, you’re surely familiar with what plagiarism means.
 To put it simply, it’s an act of copying or stealing someone else’s words and using them as your own without acknowledging or giving credit to the original author.
 As an act of fraud, copying is a serious issue that can seriously harm your education, career, and reputation in general.

 Still, plagiarism isn’t that simple, and a lot more goes into what makes it a delicate and complex topic.
 Although the act of copying other author’s words and ideas seems to be clearly defined, what happens if a copying act is done without any intention?
 In other words, what is accidental plagiarism?